seeARMS/blog/content/posts/my-first-post.md

 * **Flight deals**: if a flight deal is posted online to one of the many websites I follow (Secret Flying, ThePointsGuy, FlyerTalk to name a few), and the flight originates from a nearby airport, notify me.
 * **Product deals**: if a product I'm interested in is posted on Slickdeals, notify me.

+I want all notifications to be sent to me via a personal Slack workspace, on different channels.

 This is a small subset of the things possible with Huginn.
-For more
+Check out the project's [Github](https://github.com/huginn/huginn#here-are-some-of-the-things-that-you-can-do-with-huginn "Huginn Github") for more inspiration.